Exlll/ConfigLib/README.md

 </details>

-You can override the default selection by annotating a configuration element with [`@SerializeWith`](#the-serializewith-annotation) or by adding your own serializer for `S` to the configuration properties.
+You can override the default selection by annotating a configuration element with [`@SerializeWith`](#the-serializewith-annotation), by annotating a type with `@SerializeWith`, or by adding your own serializer for `S` to the configuration properties.
 When you do so, it can happen that there multiple serializers available for a particular configuration element and its type.
 In that case, one of them chosen according to the following precedence rules:

 1. If the element is annotated with `@SerializeWith` and the `nesting` matches, the serializer referenced by the annotation is selected.